Draw The Lewis Structure For The Polyatomic Formate Anion

 2. Draw the Initial Skeletal Structure

 Place the atoms in a plausible arrangement.
-Carbon is typically the central atom because it can form more bonds than hydrogen.
+Practically speaking, carbon is typically the central atom because it can form more bonds than hydrogen.
 The two oxygen atoms are bonded to the carbon atom, and the hydrogen atom is bonded to one of the oxygen atoms.

 The initial skeletal structure looks like this: